lennym/express-secure-cookie/README.md

     res.cookie('foo', 'bar');
     // this cookie will now have its `secure` flag set appropriately for
     // the protocol of the inbound request - i.e. http/s
+    // the cookie will also have its `httpOnly` flag set to true meaning
+    // it cannot be read by `document.cookies`
 });

+...

 app.listen(8080);
 ```